Timbales: Origins and popularization

 Timpani were imported into Cuba in the 19th century and used by wind orchestras known as orquestas típicas.
 These were the same general type of drum used in military bands and in symphonic orchestras.
 They were, and are, played with mallets (sticks with large, soft, round heads).
 Timpani were replaced by pailas, which were made from the body of a commonly used metal pan (later, cans of lard were used to make timbalitos).
 These new timbales were originally designed to be used by street bands.
-Unlike classical timpani, these are always hit with straight batons (thicker than standard drumsticks, and not shaped: they are of uniform thickness along the length) that have no additional head.
+Unlike classical timpani, these are always hit with straight batons (thinner than standard drumsticks, and not shaped: they are of uniform thickness along the length) that have no additional head.

 Timbales became an integral part of a smaller type of orchestra that superseded the orquestas típicas in the early 20th century, the charanga.
 Ulpiano Díaz, timbalero in some of the most popular charangas in Cuba, those directed by Tata Alfonso, Antonio Arcaño and later José Fajardo, was the first to add a cowbell and to popularize the abanico technique in the 1930s.
 In the 1950s, timbalero Silvano "Chori" Shueg became a sensation in the nightclubs of Havana due to his skillful improvisations on timbales and other homemade percussion instruments, while Walfredo de los Reyes and Guillermo Barreto explored new idioms with the instrument in jam sessions known as descargas; they were influenced by American jazz drummers such as Max Roach and often doubled on the drum kit.
 Walfredo was an important influence on his student Amadito Valdés, later a member of Buena Vista Social Club, and his own sons Walfredo Reyes Jr. and Daniel de los Reyes.
 In the 1970s, innovations in timbales playing mostly came from songo groups such as Orquesta Revé, directed by timbalero Elio Revé, Orquesta Ritmo Oriental, featuring Daniel Díaz on timbales, and Los Van Van, whose timbaleros, first Blas Egües and later Changuito became masters of the instrument.
 In the 1990s, Changuito filmed a series of instructional videos on timbales, as well as congas and drums, which were released on VHS.